smonette/lightbox/README.md

 ## API Info
 This gallery is built using the flickr API, and displays a curated gallery of photos from [New Years 2016](https://www.flickr.com/photos/flickr/galleries/72157663033498841/).

-In the event that the auth expires, or the internet goes out, I saved a copy the response data in `data.json` that can just be called locally.
+I saved a copy the response data in `data.json` that can just be called locally if you're working offline.
 (The link is also set in the code, but commented out.)
 If you use the local data it's _very_ important to run the site on a server (as opposed to just opening `index.html`), and avoid the dreaded :skull:cross origin request errors:skull:.

 ### Helpful Links
 * [Flickr's API Docs](https://www.flickr.com/services/api/)